nhamidi90/k-watch/README.md

 * [Gitpod](https://gitpod.io/) was used to write and edit code
 * [GitHub](https://github.com/) was used to store code for the website
 * [Heroku](https://heroku.com/) hosts the website
-* [Adobe photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to crop images for the README.md file
-* [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) was used to create the logo
+* [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) was used to create the logo and favicon
 * [Chrome dev tools](https://developer.chrome.com/docs/devtools) was used for debugging and to check responsiveness